ELELAB/MAVISp/README.md

 ssh -N -L 8080:hostname:8501 user@hostname
 ```

-notice that you need to change:
+notice that you need to change the port number at the **right** of `hostname:`
-- the hostname
-- your username
-- the port number a the **right** of `hostname:` with the one that Streamlit is providing service on
+with the one that Streamlit is providing service on

-6) **on your workstation** open a newbrowser window and visit the website `localhost:8080`.
+6) **on your workstation** open a new browser window and visit the website `localhost:8080`.
 MAVISp should load.